openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 .. note::

     *Built-in* features in most cases should *not* be overridden.
-    Instead, register feature with the same name and it will be called immediately after the corresponding built-in feature.
+    Instead, register the feature with the same name and it will be called immediately after the corresponding built-in feature.

 *Asynchronous* Functions (*Coroutines*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^